UTD-FAST-Lab/NDSAStudy/README.md

 #### Detecting Nondeterminism Using Strategy I

-First, navigate to the `code/NDDetector` directory.
+First, ensure that you are in the `code/NDDetector` directory.

 Then, to run FlowDroid on `icse25-ezbench` using Strategy I (as discussed in Section IV.A.d in our paper), run the following command: